felys-lang/felys-lab/README.md

 ### Front-end

 I am familiar with PEG, which is powerful enough, so I will stick with it.
+See [parser](parser) for expression implementation.
+It is a handwritten mapping from the grammar file with cache level optimization only.

 ### Back-end